Book cover for Woundwise by Brian L. Plescher: abstract ink image, gold and earth tone

 Collaborate

-Interested in experimental dialogue, distributed intelligence, or genuine conversation about these methodologies?
+Interested in experimental dialogue, distributed intelligence, or a genuine conversation about these methodologies?
 Let's explore what might emerge.